Main Line Health Imaging provides a full range of mammography services

 3D Mammography (Digital Breast Tomosynthesis)

-Main Line Health is pleased to announce that 3D Mammography, also known
+Main Line Health is pleased to announce that 3D Mammography,

-call backs, and greater peace of mind.
+and greater peace of mind.

 3D mammography is similar to a conventional mammogram except that it